Package insert / product label

 Medically reviewed by Drugs.com.
 Last updated on Nov 23, 2023.

 - Patient Counseling Information

 - Adverse Reactions/Side Effects

 Zonisamide Capsules Description

-Zonisamide USP is an antiseizure drug chemically classified as a sulfonamide and unrelated to other antiseizure agents.
-The active ingredient is zonisamide USP, 1,2-benzisoxazole-3-methanesulfonamide.
-The empirical formula is C8H8N2O3S with a molecular weight of 212.23.
-Zonisamide USP is a white powder, pKa=10.2, and is moderately soluble in water (0.80 mg/mL) and 0.1 N HCl (0.50 mg/mL).
+Zonisamide is an antiseizure drug chemically classified as a sulfonamide and unrelated to other antiseizure agents.
+The active ingredient is zonisamide, 1,2-benzisoxazole-3-methanesulfonamide.
+The molecular formula is C8H8N2O3S with a molecular weight of 212.23.
+Zonisamide, USP is a white to off white crystalline powder, pKa=10.2, and is moderately soluble in water (0.80 mg/mL) and 0.1 N HCl (0.50 mg/mL).

 The chemical structure is: